deepset-ai/haystack-tutorials/markdowns/03_Scalable_QA_System.md

 )
 ```

-2. Initialize the pipeline, TextConverter, and PreProcessor.
+2. Initialize the pipeline, TextConverter, and PreProcessor:

 ```python